Diffing Multiple Schemas in Liquibase

 diff-changelogcommand specifying the snapshot (an offline mode) and the database with new changes:

 The generated changelog contains changes that you can compare and confirm.

 - Check the changes manually or by running automation tests, and then deploy them to the production.

 - Use the

-generateChangeLogcommand when you start using Liquibase with an existing project and want to sync your changes for different schemas.
-The command will create a changelog file with a sequence of changesets that describe how to recreate the current state of the database.
+generate-changelogcommand when you start using Liquibase with an existing project and want to sync your changes for different schemas.
+The command creates a changelog file with a sequence of changesets that describes how to recreate the current state of the database.